manuelcabral/node-have-fun/README.md

     // f(input, function(err, result))
     // f([ input ], function(err, [ result ]))

+    singleToArrayOrSingle
+    // transforms a function which receives and outputs a single element into one which can also receive array (but also a single element)
+    // if the input argument is an array, it will be interpreted as an array of elements. otherwise, it will be interpreted as a single element
+    // the output of the function will always be an array

     input.flatten(fun, inputIndex = 0) // Flattens the input list before executing the function
     // Useful to be able to use a list of globs